The New Jersey Chemical Spill That Could Pollute U.S.-Argentine Relations

 The story dates back to the 1980s, when the Environmental Protection Agency (EPA) first measured off-the-charts pollution levels in New Jersey’s Passaic River, thanks in large part to a spillage from a nearby chemical company, Diamond Shamrock Chemicals, which produced Agent Orange, among other toxic chemicals.
 In 1983, Maxus Energy Corporation bought Diamond Shamrock, legal liabilities and all, and then YPF bought Maxus for $762 million in 1995, thereby inheriting a share of the Passaic River cleanup burden, New Jersey lawmakers say.

-In 2016, the EPA finally completed a plan to clean up the Passaic River, one of the largest of the EPA’s so-called “Superfund” sites requiring hazardous waste clean-up.
+In 2016, the EPA finally completed a plan to clean up the Passaic River, one of the largest of the EPA’s so-called “Superfund” sites requiring hazardous waste cleanup.
 (New Jersey has 100 Superfund sites — more than any other state in the country).

-The clean-up for the Passaic River, dubbed the Diamond Alkali Superfund site, is a massive undertaking that requires dredging 3.5 million cubic yards of contaminated soil.
+The cleanup for the Passaic River, dubbed the Diamond Alkali Superfund site, is a massive undertaking that requires dredging 3.5 million cubic yards of contaminated soil.
 The task could cost $1.38 billion, though other government estimates price the total environmental and economic damage at $5.5 billion.

 “The Passaic River has been seriously damaged by over a century of pollution,” EPA Regional Administrator Judith Enck said in March.
 “Extraordinarily high concentrations of dioxin, PCBs, heavy metals and pesticides have robbed the people of New Jersey from being able to use this natural resource.”

-With Trump poised to gut EPA funding by as much as 31 percent, the clean-up effort needs all the outside funding it can get.
+With Trump poised to gut EPA funding by as much as 31 percent, the cleanup effort needs all the outside funding it can get.
 But when New Jersey turned to YPF to help foot the bill, the company said it couldn’t afford to pitch in at the levels the state wanted.
-YPF’s subsidiary Maxus filed for bankruptcy in June, 2016, so the company said it was fresh out of money to help out.
+YPF’s subsidiary Maxus filed for bankruptcy in June 2016, so the company said it was fresh out of money to help out.

 But the New Jersey state legislature and other businesses involved in the legal battle say this bankruptcy was by design.
 They claim YPF undertook a premeditated plan, years in the making, to strip Maxus of its assets and force it into bankruptcy to shirk its duty to the Passaic River cleanup.